 Non-Residential: 80% of the added value

-It depends on where you live and what type of panels you're installing.
+It depends on where you live and the kind of panels you plan to use.
 With the winter months in Florida being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.